 7 Best Picks from Dynamics 365 2019 Wave 2 Release

-We will be breaking down the updates in a series of blog posts, meanwhile, we have highlighted 7 best picks from the Wave 2 release plan in this blog.
+We have broken down the updates in a series of blog posts, meanwhile, we have highlighted 7 best picks from the Wave 2 release plan in this blog.

 AI capabilities in Reporting Tools

 Microsoft’s business intelligence and reporting tool Power BI is getting new AI capabilities in the next release.
 With the AI capabilities users can now be offered “actionable insights” to aid innovation, efficiency improvements, and business decisions.